Liberation Tigers of Tamil Eelam

-Initially starting out as a guerrilla force, the LTTE increasingly came to resemble that of a conventional fighting force with a well-developed military wing that included a navy, an airborne unit, an intelligence wing, and a specialised suicide attack unit.
-The LTTE popularised and perfected the use of a suicide vest as a weapon, a tactic now used by many current militant organisations.

-In particular, India's relationship with the LTTE was complex, as it went from initially supporting the organisation to engaging it in direct combat through the Indian Peace Keeping Force (IPKF), owing to changes in the former's foreign policy during the phase of the conflict.
-The LTTE gained global notoriety for using women and children in combat and carrying out a number of high-profile assassinations, including former Indian Prime Minister Rajiv Gandhi in 1991 and Sri Lankan President Ranasinghe Premadasa in 1993.
-Consequently, the LTTE has been designated as a terrorist organisation by 33 countries, including the European Union, Canada, the United States, and India.
+Initially starting out as a guerrilla force, the LTTE increasingly came to resemble conventional armed forces with a well-developed military wing that included a navy, an airborne unit, an intelligence wing, and a specialised suicide attack unit.
+The LTTE perfected suicide bombing as a tactic.
+It engaged in a hybrid warfare encompassing both military and civilian targets.
+The LTTE was also notable for using women and children in combat, and carrying out a number of high-profile assassinations, including former Indian prime minister Rajiv Gandhi in 1991.
+The LTTE was designated as a terrorist organisation by 33 countries, including the European Union, Canada, the United States and India.

 Over the course of the conflict, the LTTE frequently exchanged control of territory in the north-east with the Sri Lankan military, with the two sides engaging in intense military confrontations.
 It was involved in four unsuccessful rounds of peace talks with the Sri Lankan government and at its peak in 2000, the LTTE was in control of 76% of the landmass in the Northern and Eastern provinces of Sri Lanka.
 Prabhakaran headed the organisation from its inception until his death in 2009.
 Between 1983 and 2009, at least 100,000 were killed in the civil war, of which many were Sri Lankan Tamils.
-800,000 Sri Lankan Tamils also left Sri Lanka for various destinations, including Europe, North America, and Asia.
+Many Sri Lankan Tamils also left Sri Lanka for various destinations, mainly Western countries and India, forming the pivotal Tamil diaspora estimated at one million.